-- 33.Timelines for Supervisors: The proposed regulations establish timelines to complete specified activities as follows: - The "Supervisor Self-Assessment Report" must be completed within 60 days of a new supervisor commencing any supervision.
+- 33.Timelines for Supervisors: The proposed regulations establish timelines to complete specified activities as follows: - The "Supervisor Self-Assessment" must be completed and submitted to the Board within 60 days of a new supervisor commencing any supervision.
 The effective date would be January 1, 2020.
-For existing supervisors, the report must be submitted by December 31, 2020. - The "Supervision Agreement" must be completed within 60 days of commencing supervision with any individual supervisee. - The 15 hour supervision training course must be completed by new supervisors within 2 years prior to commencing supervision (within 4 years if taken from a graduate program at an accredited or approved school), or within 60 days after commencing supervision.
+For existing supervisors, the report must be submitted by December 31, 2020. - The "Supervision Agreement" would be implemented upon approval of the proposed regulations, and must be completed within 60 days of commencing supervision with any individual supervisee. - The initial 15-hour supervision training course must be completed by new supervisors within one of the following time frames: - Within two (2) years prior to commencing supervision OR - Within four (4) years prior to commencing supervision if taken from a graduate program at an accredited or approved school OR - Within 60 days after commencing supervision.